The major role of propylene glycol is preservative.

 With the exception of mild irritation and dry throat, no adverse effects were detected.

 It should be noted that the PG used in these machines is not USP grade unlike the one you will find in a vape shop, propylene glycol for electronic cigarettes.

 Although not having deleterious effects, propylene glycol is not harmless for some and can generate unpleasant side effects.

 Highly discussed on ecig forums, there is still a difference between allergic reaction to vape and sensitivity or inteliance to a product.

 Other propylene glycol allergy symptoms may also include headaches, sore throat, shortness of breath and tightness, rash, burning or itching.

-Most of these symptoms are more sensitive to PG than an allergy, which is more likely to be allergic contact dermatitis.
+Most of these symptoms are more sensitive to PG than propylene glycol allergy, which is more likely to be allergic contact dermatitis.

 A poll showed that about 2% of vapers are PG sensitive.